7 Incredible Benefits Of Cardamom Tea And Its Side Effects

 3. Is Effective Against Flu

-High levels of sterols, polyalcohols, and vitamins A and C give cardamom tea antiviral, antifungal, antimicrobial, anti-inflammatory, and immunomodulatory properties.
+High levels of sterols, polyalcohols, and vitamins A and C give cardamom tea antiviral, antifungal, antimicrobial, anti-inflammatory, and immunomodulatoryi XA property of a substance that stimulates the immune system to treat diseases like cancer, influenza A, and multiple sclerosis. properties.

 Cardamom tea can treat a sore throat and dry cough and clear excessive phlegm generated due to microbial infections (e.g., flu) or hypersensitivity (e.g., pollen allergy) by enhancing your immunity.